 Standing committees are an integral part of the operation of Blue Ridge Community College and are established by the President.
 The chair of each committee as well as the individual committee members are appointed by the President, unless otherwise stated in this section.
 Reappointments for additional terms may be made at the discretion of the President.
 Where applicable, student representatives for each committee are appointed by the committee chairperson.
 Each standing committee will assign a secretary to record the minutes of the committee meetings, and, upon approval, such minutes shall be published on the Blue Ridge Community College Intranet.
 Each committee will meet at least once per year and upon notification of the chairperson with such notification to members at least four (4) days prior to the actual meeting time.
 Blue Ridge Community College standing committees are as follows:

 - Carl Perkins Committee – The purpose of the Carl Perkins Committee is the procurement, management, and reporting associated with the Federal Career and Technical Education Funding.
-The Committee shall consist of fifteen (15) standing members including: Dean for Advanced Technology, Dean for Health Science and Emergency Services, Dean for Business and Service Careers, Dean for Adult Education and Literacy, Chair of Engineering and Advanced Manufacturing, Chair of Transportation, Chair of Service Career Programs, Chair of Business Programs, Director of Nursing, Faculty Coordinator – EMS, HCC Career Coach, TCC Career Coach, HCC Recruiter, TCC Recruiter and the Vice President for Instruction.
+The Committee shall consist of fifteen (15) standing members including: Dean of Advanced Technologies, Dean of Health Sciences, Dean of Business and Service Careers, Dean of Adult Education and Literacy, Chair of Engineering and Advanced Manufacturing, Chair of Transportation, Chair of Service Career Programs, Chair of Business Programs, Director of Nursing, Chair of Fire & EMS , HCC Career Coach, TCC Career Coach, HCC Recruiter, TCC Recruiter and the Vice President for Instruction.
 All members and the chair are appointed by the President.
 The Chair shall serve for three years or as designated by the President.

 - Program Advisory Committees – A Program Advisory Committee will be organized for each technical and vocational curriculum program offered by the College.
 The chief function of each Program Advisory Committee is to aid the College in maintaining a level of practical instruction, which has real meaning for the citizens of our community in terms of conditions in the community.
 Some specific functions which these committees may serve are as follows: (1) helping to establish communication channels between Blue Ridge Community College and community occupational groups; (2) listing specific skills and suggesting related (science, math, human relations) and technical information for the program; (3) helping in evaluation of the graduates of the program; (4) suggesting ways for improving the public relations program at the College; (5) assisting in recruiting, providing internships, and in placing qualified graduates in appropriate jobs; (6) keeping the College informed on changes in the labor market, specific needs, and labor surpluses; (7) providing means through which the College can better inform the community of occupational programs; and (8) assessing program needs in terms of the entire community.
 In addition, the Program Advisory Committee can assist the College by giving suggestions on the following: initiation of new occupational education programs; expansion, curtailment, or elimination of established programs; interpretation of manpower and skill requirement studies in terms of curriculum needs; and identification and acquisition of shop and lab equipment.
 The duties of the committee will be to advise, in any way, in order to continually upgrade the occupational offerings of the College.
 Each Program Advisory Committee will be composed of a faculty member or Department Dean from each curriculum area, and three or more representatives from industry, business, the professions, and other areas of the community where graduates from the program are employed.
 In addition, the Vice President for Instruction or a designee may serve on any advisory committee.
 Accurate minutes of the proceedings of each committee shall be recorded and filed with the Vice President for Instruction as permanent records of the College.
 All program advisory committees must meet at least annually, unless written approval is granted by the President or applicable Vice President for an exception.